-Asia Pacific Memory Sports Council (APMSC), whose executive Chairman is David Zhang, is the independent governing body of mind sports of memory and the representative of WMSC（World Memory Sports Council）in the Asia Pacific region which holds Asia Pacific Open Memory Championships annually and manages its relevant certifications in this region.
+Asia Pacific Memory Sports Council (APMSC), whose executive President is David Zhang, is the independent governing body of mind sports of memory and the representative of WMSC（World Memory Sports Council）in the Asia Pacific region which holds Asia Pacific Open Memory Championships annually and manages its relevant certifications in this region.

 As the Asia President for Tony Buzan Group now, he exclusively owns and manages all certification and training business under the brand of Tony Buzan in all Asia region.